THE NEW ENGLAND CENTER FOR CHILDREN AND UNIVERSITY OF MARY WASHINGTON COOPERATIVE LEARNING PROGRAM

 How do I apply?

-In order to be considered for Spring, you must email the application to Dr. Liss by Monday, November 6th.
+In order to be considered, you must email the necc-application-2018-1 to Dr. Liss.

 Letters of reference must also be emailed to Dr. Liss by this deadline.
 You and your letter writers are asked to include “NECC Application” in the subject line.